schierlm/Oberon2013Modifications/README.md

 larger changes to the system which cannot be done by recompiling a few files and writing a new inner core,or they are not designed to be used on a day-by-day basis.

+The CommandLineCompiler is available as a separate release.

 | Name/Link | Short description | Requirements |
 |:--------- |:----------------- |:------------ |
 | **[BugFixes](BugFixes/README.md)** | Fixes for what I consider to be bugs | Optionally recompile inner core |